lotem1995/CSC-BSR/README.md

 This codebase supports Project 1 in “Introduction to Deep Learning” 2025~2026 at Ben Gurion University.
 The project’s objective is to classify the type of each square on a chessboard and reconstruct the entire board state from input data.

+This is a link to our drive - https://drive.google.com/drive/folders/1yPKveqW-QtuvII25boNpUeg8psyurwJX?usp=sharing

 - 🚀 [Quick Start](#setting-up-the-environment)
 - 🧠 [Run Predictions](#running-predictions-on-images)
 - 🏋️ [Training](#model-training-notes)